ilg-physics-ucsb/physics6-manual/6CL/lab2.md

 In the last lab you studied the bending of a single ray of light at a boundary between two materials, a process known as refraction.
 The important aspects of refraction are the indices of refraction of the materials and the incident angle the light makes with the boundary.

 In this lab we will study the refraction of multiple rays of light emitted from a single point source as they reach the boundary at the front surface of a lens, then exit through the boundary at the rear surface.
+We will also do this for sets of parallel rays entering the lens.

 :::